SAP-samples/cloud-sfsf-benefits-ext/README.md

 ### Configure authorization
 The next step is to configure the authorization.
 The sample application relies on the standard Java EE security model for Web Applications - it uses declarative authorization to protect resources and programmatic authorization checks to present dynamic content to the end user according to his roles.
-By default, user roles are managed in the SAP Cloud Platform.
+By default, user roles are managed in the SAP Business Technology Platform.
 Although this model is convenient for many use cases, it imposes some challenges when a system with its own role model like SAP SuccessFactors is being extended
-* the SAP HR administrator shall have access to the SAP Cloud Platform to manage user permissions
+* the SAP HR administrator shall have access to the SAP Business Technology Platform to manage user permissions
 * to do so, he must be trained accordingly
 * and last but probably most important - he has to double maintain those permission configurations

-To help you overcome those challenges, SAP Cloud Platform provides you the capability to configure you Java applications to use the `SAP SuccessFactors Role Provider` instead of the platform's default.
+To help you overcome those challenges, SAP Business Technology Platform provides you the capability to configure you Java applications to use the `SAP SuccessFactors Role Provider` instead of the platform's default.
 Whenever an authorization check is required by your application, the underlying Java runtime uses the already configured connectivity to execute it against the SAP SuccessFactors system.
 Of course, there are caches in place to minimize the impact on the application's performance.
 This allows you to continue using SAP SuccessFactors as a single place to manage user permissions.
-Role Provider can be switched in the SAP Cloud Platform Cockpit (under the Roles section) or using the `hcmcloud-enable-role-provider` SDK command:
+Role Provider can be switched in the SAP Business Technology Platform Cockpit (under the Roles section) or using the `hcmcloud-enable-role-provider` SDK command:

 ```
 neo hcmcloud-enable-role-provider --account <ext_account_name> --application <dev_account_name>:benefits --host <hana.ondemand.com> --user <SAP_user_id>